 The need for people to stay home has proven that many jobs can be performed remotely.
 While some bosses still subscribe to the idea that office facetime is necessary for productivity, the majority of companies are realizing they can save money on office space by having their employees continue to work remotely.
 This is a positive change that will allow working people to spend more time with their families and less time commuting, and even give them the freedom to work abroad.

-The return to normal socially might be the most worrying part for many people.
-Masking is likely to stick around for a while until everyone receives their vaccinations.
+The return to “normal” might be the most worrying part for many people.
+Masks are likely to stick around even as people are still receiving vaccines.
 But the emphasis on hand hygiene over the last year could be life-changing for many people who never gave it much thought prior to the pandemic.

 There was speculation in 2020 from news outlets like the BBC that the virus would be the death of the handshake.
 However, it’s human nature to seek the physical connection that a handshake symbolizes, so it seems unlikely it’s gone for good.